a8ksh4/python_workshop/README.md

 # python_class
 Python Learning @ Everywhere
 This page:  goto/python
+**NOTE:**
-**NOTE:** If you found this content in a zip file, please navigate to our github for the best experience: https://github.com/a8ksh4/python_class/
+* If you found this content in a zip file, please navigate to our github for the best experience: https://github.com/a8ksh4/python_class/
-Also, there is a pre-prepaired demo VM available here: http://r-d.green/cs6460/ under the "Cobra VM" link.
+* There is a pre-prepaired demo VM available here: http://r-d.green/cs6460/ under the "Cobra VM" link.

 **Instructor documentation**: [here](./cobra/README.md)
 * How to start problem server